ThomasGrafCode/EF_WF_Informatik/README.md

 # EF_WF_Informatik

-This repository contains the course material used for the Ergaenzungsfach / Wahlfach Informatik at Kantonsschule im Lee, Winterthur in 2018-2019.
+This thing CONTAINS the course material used for the Ergaenzungsfach / Wahlfach Informatik at Kantonsschule im Lee, Winterthur in 2018-2019.

 ## Authors